MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-cloud-pki-configure-ca.md

 1. Configure the following settings for the root CA:
      * **CA type**: Select **Root CA**.

      * **Validity period**: Select 5, 10, 15, 20, or 25 years.
-To create a Root CA with a custom validity period, use [Microsoft Graph API]() to create the CAs.
+To create a root CA with a custom validity period, use [Microsoft Graph API]() to create the CAs.

 1. For **Extended Key Usages**, select how you intend to use the CA.